 Grand Terrace is a somewhat small city located in the state of California.
 With a population of 12,584 people and three constituent neighborhoods, Grand Terrace is the 388th largest community in California.

 Housing costs in Grand Terrace are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Grand Terrace is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Grand Terrace is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Grand Terrace who work in office and administrative support (17.16%), sales jobs (12.32%), and healthcare (8.50%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grand Terrace is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Grand Terrace is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Grand Terrace who work in office and administrative support (15.44%), management occupations (8.42%), and teaching (8.21%).

-The percentage of people in Grand Terrace who are college-educated is somewhat higher than the average US community of 21.84%: 25.98% of adults in Grand Terrace have at least a bachelor's degree.
+The overall education level of Grand Terrace is somewhat higher than in the average US city of 21.84%: 26.80% of adults 25 and older in the city have at least a bachelor's degree.

-Grand Terrace is a very ethnically-diverse city.
+Grand Terrace is an extremely ethnically-diverse city.
 The people who call Grand Terrace home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Grand Terrace residents report their race to be White, followed by Black or African-American.
-Grand Terrace also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 44.67% of the city’s residents.
-Important ancestries of people in Grand Terrace include English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin are the most prevalent group in Grand Terrace, accounting for 49.13% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Grand Terrace residents report their race to be White, followed by Asian.
+Important ancestries of people in Grand Terrace include German, Irish, English, Italian, and French.

 The most common language spoken in Grand Terrace is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Tagalog.